abraunegg/onedrive/docs/client-architecture.md

 ### Local-first ordering

 With `--local-first`, local reconciliation is intentionally performed before the normal online pass.
+Typical invocations are `onedrive --sync --local-first` and `onedrive --monitor --local-first`.

+`--local-first` means **evaluate local intent first**.
+It does not mean that local bytes are allowed to blindly overwrite a file that has independently changed online.
+Before a modified tracked local file replaces its online counterpart, the client still obtains current online state and applies the conflict-protection policy described later in this document.

 ![Local First Sync Flow Process](./puml/local_first_sync_process.png)